 This unit uses large scale integrated circuits for signal processing, and has a simple internal construction, allowing it to provide functionality at least equivalent to a conventional VTR in a compact (4U size), lightweight, and low power consumption design.
-In addition to HDCAM format recording and playback, the unit can also play back tapes recorded in the digital Betacam, MPEG IMX, Betacam SX, and analog Betacam formats.
+In addition to HDCAM format recording and playback, the HDW-M2000/M2000P can also play back tapes recorded in the Digital Betacam, MPEG IMX, Betacam SX, and analog Betacam formats.